Justin-Kwan/bit-image/readme.md

 // postman body
 ```

-*It is important to upload our file in binary format
+*It is important to upload our file as a binary

 ##### Batch Notify Bit-image